dattalab/keypoint-moseq/docs/source/FAQs.rst

    coordinates, confidences, bodyparts = kpms.load_keypoints(keypoint_data_path, 'deeplabcut')

-- If writing your own data loader, the output should be a ``coordinates`` dictionary that maps session names to arrays of shape ``(num_frames, num_keypoints, num_dimensions)``, where ``num_dimensions`` is 2 or 3.
+- If writing your own data loader, the output should be a ``coordinates`` dictionary that maps recording names to arrays of shape ``(num_frames, num_keypoints, num_dimensions)``, where ``num_dimensions`` is 2 or 3.
 The keypoint axis should correspond to the `bodyparts` list in the config.
-You can also include a ``confidences`` dictionary that maps session names to arrays of shape ``(num_frames, num_keypoints)``.
+You can also include a ``confidences`` dictionary that maps recording names to arrays of shape ``(num_frames, num_keypoints)``.
 If your loader applies to a commonly used keypoint inference method, please let us know!
 We'd love to add it for others to use.

 -  We are also happy to help write a loader for your data.
 Just open a `github issue <https://github.com/dattalab/keypoint-moseq/issues>`_ and describe the method you used for keypoint tracking and the format of the data, including the file format, how it is organized into directories, and how the output files are typically named (especially in relation to the corresponding videos).
 If possible, also send one or more example files to calebsw@gmail.com.